Frank Frazetta: Later life and career

 Frank Frazetta died of a stroke on May 10, 2010, in a hospital near his residence in Florida.

-His painting Egyptian Queen sold for a world record $5.4 million (£4.2m) on May 16, 2019, at a public auction of vintage comic books and comic art held by Heritage Auctions in Chicago, Illinois.
+Ellie and Frank had a long history of selling art and following his death all of the originals still in his possession were divided equally between his four children.

 Accolades

-Frazetta was inducted into the comic book industry's Will Eisner Comic Book Hall of Fame in 1995, the Jack Kirby Hall of Fame in 1999. and The Society of Illustrators Hall of Fame in 1998.
+Frazetta received the Hugo Award for Best Professional Artist in 1966; he was inducted into the comic book industry's Will Eisner Comic Book Hall of Fame and was presented with the first Spectrum Grand Master Award, both in 1995, the Jack Kirby Hall of Fame in 1999. and The Society of Illustrators Hall of Fame in 1998.
 In 2001, he was awarded a Life Achievement Award from the World Fantasy Convention.
 And in 2014, Frazetta was inducted into the Science Fiction Hall of Fame, and in 2016 into the Album Cover Hall of Fame.
 In 2023, Frazetta was inducted into the Inkwell Awards Joe Sinnott Hall of Fame.

 Legacy

 Frazetta has influenced many artists within the genres of fantasy and science fiction.
 Filmmaker and creator of Star Wars, George Lucas mentions Frazetta's work in a 1979 article by Alan Arnold stating "I'm a fan of comic art.
 I collect it. ...There are quite a few [contemporary] illustrators in the science-fiction and science-fantasy modes I like very much.
 I like them because their designs and imaginations are so vivid.
 Illustrators like Frazetta, Druillet, and Moebius are quite sophisticated in their style".
-In 2018, Los Angeles' Lucas Museum of Narrative Art, which is scheduled to complete construction in late 2021, announced it would display four Frazetta originals from Lucas' personal Frazetta collection.
+In 2018, Los Angeles' Lucas Museum of Narrative Art, which is scheduled to complete construction in 2026, announced it would display four Frazetta originals from Lucas' personal Frazetta collection.

-Yusuke Nakano, a lead artist for Nintendo's Legend of Zelda series, also cites Frazetta as an influence.

 Oscar-nominated filmmaker Guillermo del Toro said in a 2010 Los Angeles Times article that Frazetta was nothing less than "an Olympian artist that defined fantasy art for the 20th century."
 Del Toro went on to say "He gave the world a new pantheon of heroes,....
 He somehow created a second narrative layer for every book he ever illustrated."

 Fantasy artist and musician Joseph Vargo cites Frazetta as a primary influence, and his art calendars since 1998 mark Frazetta's birthday.
 Chris Perna, art director at Epic Games, stated in an interview in 2011 that Frazetta was one of his influences.
 Other artists influenced by Frazetta include comics artist such as Marc Silvestri and Shelby Robertson.

 Photographer Mark Seliger credits Frazetta for the inspiration of his 2000 portrait photo of Jennifer Lopez.

 The face and body paint of professional wrestler Kamala was copied by artist and wrestler Jerry Lawler from a character in a Frazetta painting.